 - a) the function is exercisable in relation to persons of at least 18 years of age; - b) the function is exercisable in relation to care or treatment provided by health professionals for the purpose of health care services listed at numbers 2 to 7 below; and - c) the function is exercisable in relation to the following health services - 2.
 Accident and Emergency services provided in a hospital. - 3.
-Inpatient hospital services relating to the following branches of medicine- - (a) general medicine; - (b) geriatric medicine; - (c) rehabilitation medicine; - (d) respiratory medicine; and - (e) psychiatry of learning disability. - 4.
+Inpatient hospital services relating to the following branches of medicine- - (a) general medicine. - (b) geriatric medicine. - (c) rehabilitation medicine; and - (d) respiratory medicine; and - 4.
 Palliative care services provided in a hospital. - 5.
 Inpatient hospital services provided by General Medical Practitioners. - 6.
 Services provided in a hospital in relation to an addiction or dependence on any substance. - 7.
+Mental health services, including - (a) Inpatient and specialist services at the Royal Cornhill Hospital - (b) Inpatient and specialist services at Elmwood at Royal Cornhill Hospital - (c) Residential Community Rehabilitation Service at Polmuir Road

+- (d) Residential Forensic Community Rehabilitation Facility at Great

+- (e) Western Lodge

+- (f) Psychotherapy (outpatient)

+- (g) Eating Disorder Service (outpatient)

+- (h) Eden Unit (North of Scotland)

+- (i) Managed Clinical Network for Eating Disorders

+- (j) Adult Liaison Psychiatry Service

+- (k) Older Adult Liaison Psychiatry Service

+- (I) Unscheduled Care

+- (m) Rehabilitation Services (outpatient) for Adult Mental Health

+- (n) Forensic Services

+- (o) Perinatal Services

+- (p) Gender Identity Services

+- (q) Child and Adolescent Mental Health Service

+- (r) Business and Support Management Services across inpatient and specialist services

+- (s) Psychiatry of learning disability

-Mental health services provided in a hospital, except secure forensic mental health services. - 8.
-District nursing services.
+- 8. District nursing services.

-- 9. Services provided outwith a hospital in relation to an addiction or dependence on any substance. - 10.
-Services provided by allied health professionals in an outpatient department, clinic, or outwith a hospital. - 11.
-The public dental service. - 12.
-Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(). - 13.
-General dental services provided under arrangements made in pursuance of section 25 of the National Health (Scotland) Act 1978(). - 14.
-Ophthalmic services provided under arrangements made in pursuance of section 17AA or section 26 of the National Health Service (Scotland) Act 1978(). - 15.
-Pharmaceutical services and additional pharmaceutical services provided under arrangements made in pursuance of sections 27 and 27A of the National Health Service (Scotland) Act 1978().
+- 9. Services provided outwith a hospital in relation to an addiction or dependence on any substance.

+- 10. Services provided by allied health professionals in an outpatient department, clinic, or outwith a hospital.

+- 11. The public dental service.

+- 12. Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(27).

+(27) Section 2C was inserted by the Primary Medical Services (Scotland) Act 2004 (asp 1), section 1(2) and relevantly amended by the National Health Service Reform

+- 13. General dental services provided under arrangements made in pursuance of section 25 of the National Health (Scotland) Act 1978(28). - 14.
+Ophthalmic services provided under arrangements made in pursuance of section 17AA or section 26 of the National Health Service (Scotland) Act 1978(29). - 15.
+Pharmaceutical services and additional pharmaceutical services provided under arrangements made in pursuance of sections 27 and 27A of the National Health Service (Scotland) Act 1978(30). - 16.
+Services providing primary medical services to patients during the out-of-hours period. - 17.
+Services provided outwith a hospital in relation to geriatric medicine. - 18.
+Palliative care services provided outwith a hospital. - 19.
+Community learning disability services. - 20.
+Mental health services provided outwith a hospital.